Git-BritHub/Lucratively-Electronic/README.md

 ## Installation
-1. Clone my respository by inputting the following in your terminal: `git clone https://github.com/Git-BritHub/Lucratively-Electronic.git`
+1. Clone my respository by inputting the following in your terminal: `git clone https://github.com/Git-BritHub/Lucratively-Electronic.git`.
-2. When cloning is complete, input `cd Lucratively-Electronic`
+2. When cloning is complete, input `cd Lucratively-Electronic`.
-3. Next, install the needed package dependencies by running `npm i`
+3. Next, install the needed package dependencies by running `npm i`.
 4. Important: make sure to create and set up your `.env` file for your data base name, MySQL username and password.
 5. Once your `.env` file is created, copy and paste the following into your `.env` file and fill in your needed MySQL user name and password information inside the single quotes: